 Consider not just the choice between warm or cool light, but where and when to use each.
 You will likely want some mixture of cool and warm light in a space, and it's especially helpful to have separate controls for "scenes" that require different ambiance.

 Warm, or soft white, light, is especially appropriate for cozy living spaces where we want to relax and be comfortable.
-Use it to simulate evening or very early morning light.
+Use warm lighting to simulate evening or very early morning light.
 Use cooler lighting for tasks that require a lot of focus.
 Warm lights look better in many period rooms, and especially those with warm colors in them.

 A warm white bulb is a common choice to replace older incandescents.